robinhilliard/pipes/README.md

 There should be a small amount of processing overhead the first time the function is called, otherwise there should be no difference to the conventionally nested call code.

 This is initial alpha code.
-It has been tested on Python 2.7.14 using simple functions.
-It has not been tested using bound methods or Python 3.
+It has been tested on Python 2.7.14 and 3.6.5 using simple functions.
 Source line attributes are preserved so debuggers should be able to follow the code as it executes.
 Pull requests and bug reports gratefully accepted.

 Robin Hilliard